-The Minor in Human Rights is a new, multidisciplinary, 15 unit minor at SJSU.
-Students in the Minor will have the opportunity to explore the history and structure of formal human rights and international law, study any number of historical or contemporary human rights struggles, meet and work with Bay Area human rights organizations, and gain experience in a graduate style/level capstone symposium course.
+The Minor in Human Rights is a multidisciplinary, 15 unit minor at SJSU.
+Students in the Minor have the opportunity to explore the history and structure of formal human rights and international law, study historical and contemporary human rights struggles, meet and work with Bay Area human rights organizations, and gain experience in a seminar capstone symposium course.

-Students who are interested in careers or scholarship (graduate or professional school) related to international law, international relations, policy studies, human rights advocacy/reporting, forensic reporting on war crimes, genocide, and crimes against humanity, community organizing, social movement networks, or social problems are highly encouraged to enroll in the minor.
+Students who are interested in careers or scholarship (graduate or professional school) related to international law, international relations, policy studies, human rights advocacy, human rights reporting, forensic reporting on war crimes, genocide, and crimes against humanity, community organizing, social movement networks, or social problems will likely find the minor fulfilling.

-JS 25: Introduction to Human Rights and Justice (3 units)
+JS 25: Introduction to Human Rights and Justice (3 units; GE Area D3)

-Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts and Social Sciences.
-For students in these Colleges, the Minor in Human Rights will potentially overlap with major course requirements.
+Students will receive the highest quality instruction across disciplines in the Colleges of Applied Sciences and Arts, Business, Humanities and the Arts, Science, and/or Social Sciences.

-The Minor should not delay graduation: Many of the Minor courses fulfill SJSU Studies Course requirements (R, S, V).
+The Minor in Human Rights courses may overlap with major course requirements — reducing time to completion.
+Many of the Minor courses also fulfill SJSU Studies Course Requirements (Area R, S, and V).
 Proper planning and advising will ensure that students graduate when intended.

-Students will receive graduate level training and exposure to Bay Area human rights organizations though the capstone (JS 179) course.
+Students will receive exposure to Bay Area human rights organizations though the capstone (JS 179) course.

 Students interested in the minor should register for JS 25, complete their lower division coursework, and complete their major's 100W requirement.
 Apply for acceptance into the minor as soon as you know you're interested by submitting SJSU's "Change of Major/Minor Request" form to the Human Rights Coordinator or another advisor in the Department of Justice Studies (MacQuarrie Hall 524).